hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

 * `subnet_id` - (Required) The ID of the gateway subnet of a virtual network in which the virtual network gateway will be created.
 It is mandatory that the associated subnet is named `GatewaySubnet`.
-Therefore, each virtual network can contain at most a single virtual network gateway.
+Therefore, each virtual network can contain at most a single Virtual Network Gateway.

-* `public_ip_address_id` - (Optional) The ID of the public ip address to associate with the virtual network gateway.
+* `public_ip_address_id` - (Optional) The ID of the public ip address to associate with the Virtual Network Gateway.

 The `vpn_client_configuration` block supports: